holdenweb/beeware/docs/tutorial/tutorial-2.rst

         def startup(self):
             main_box = toga.Box()

-The first thing the startup method does is to define a main box.
+The first thing this method does is to define a main box.
 Toga's layout scheme behaves similar to HTML.
 You build an application by constructing a collection of boxes, each of which contains other boxes, or actual widgets.
 You then apply styles to these boxes to define how they will consume the available